DreamsOfImran/quiz-hunters/README.md

 Just a small static html page for quiz game.

-We present to you quizzes that will entertaining, informative and funny
+We present to you quizzes that will entertaining, informative and funny.